 Getting started with microdosing is not only legally difficult, but these drugs are also unregulated, meaning you can’t always be sure of the dosage and potency of the substance.

-The most common negative effects are headaches, stomach issues, higher anxiety, worsening mood and the risk for serious harm to oneself.
+The most common negative effects are headaches, stomach issues, increased anxiety, worsening mood and the risk for serious harm to oneself.

 “We get calls at our poison control center all the time with people who are on a bad trip or high,” Dr. Kuhn said.
 “We aren’t as concerned about true toxicity in these cases, but we do worry about the environment these people are in at that time.
 People can get hurt physically.”